Marxists Internet Archive: 2007 attacks

 MIA has had problems with malicious attacks from online sources.
 Beginning in November 2006, the Marxists Internet Archive faced a number of serious denial-of-service attacks, attempting to exploit a misconfiguration in their server's operating system.
-By January 2007 the attacks had crippled much of the archive, and left volunteers with CPU issues.
+By January 2007, the attacks had crippled much of the archive, and left volunteers with CPU issues.
 That the majority of systems involved in the attack were either in China or belonging to Chinese institutions led to speculation that the attacks may have been politically motivated and directed by the People's Republic of China since the website was shortly blocked in China in 2005.
 The severity of the attack, coupled with other hosting issues, led to the closure of the Marxists Internet Archive's main server and several of its mirrors for a number of weeks in February and March 2007.
-The problem was rectified.

-Copyright issue on Marx/Engels Collected Works
+Copyright issue on Marx/Engels collected works

-In late April 2014, the small British publishers Lawrence and Wishart chose to revoke their permission for their English language version of the Marx/Engels Collected Works to be reprinted in part on MIA.
+In late April 2014, the small British publishers Lawrence & Wishart (L&W) chose to revoke their permission for their English language version of the Marx/Engels Collected Works to be reprinted in part on MIA.
 In an email in late April 2014, L&W asked MIA to delete the contested material from their website by the end of April or face litigation.
 MIA chose to follow the request.
 An online petition was started against the L&W decision, and had the support of more than 4,500 people by the end of the month.
 The author of the petition, Ammar Aziz, was quoted in Vice magazine: "You cannot privatize their writings—they are the collective property of the people they wrote for.
 Privatization of Marx and Engels' writings is like getting a trademark for the words 'socialism' or 'communism.'"

-A representative of MIA, Andy Blunden, did not dispute that L&W has copyright over the material.
-He was quoted in the Washington D.C. based Chronicle of Higher Education: "The professors and the historians will be able to write learned articles about what Marx said, but the general population are going to be left back in 1975", the year when the publication of the Collected Works began.

-In response to widespread criticism, Lawrence and Wishart issued a statement objecting to the "campaign of online abuse."
+Andy Blunden, a representative of MIA, did not dispute that L&W has copyright over the material.
+He was quoted in the Washington D.C.–based Chronicle of Higher Education: "The professors and the historians will be able to write learned articles about what Marx said, but the general population are going to be left back in 1975 [the year when the publication of the Collected Works began]".
+In response to widespread criticism, L&W issued a statement objecting to the "campaign of online abuse".